Consistency of MLE for partially observed diffusions, with application in market microstructure modeling: Consistency of MLE for partially observed diffusions

-The verification of the conditions of Theorem \ref{thm:NY} may require some work, but it is not unrealistic as illustrated in this paragraph and in Section \ref{se:pf.Thm.main}.
-First, one needs to choose a family of test processes $\{Y^\lambda\}_{\lambda\in\Lambda}$, adapted to $\mathbb{F}^Y$, s.t. $(h(X_t),Y^\lambda_t)$ is strongly ergodic.
-Note that it is natural to expect $h(X_t)$ to be ergodic as long as $h(\theta,\cdot)$ is bounded.
-Then, one can ensure the ergodicity of $(h(X_t),Y^\lambda_t)$ by choosing $Y^\lambda$ so that it forms a Markov system with $X$ and is strongly recurrent: e.g.,
+The verification of the conditions of Theorem \ref{thm:NY} may require some work, but it is not unrealistic as illustrated by the present discussion and in Section \ref{se:pf.Thm.main}.
+First, one needs to choose a family of test processes $\{Y^\lambda\}_{\lambda\in\Lambda}$, adapted to $\mathbb{F}^Y$, s.t. $(h(X),Y^\lambda)$ is strongly ergodic.
+Note that $h(X)$ is ergodic as long as $h(\theta,\cdot)$ is bounded and either $X$ is ergodic or $(b,\sigma,h)$ are periodic and $\sigma\sigma^\top$ is strictly positive definite.
+Then, one can ensure the ergodicity of $(h(X),Y^\lambda)$ by choosing $Y^\lambda$ so that it forms a Markov system with $X$ and is strongly recurrent.
+We propose to define $Y^\lambda$ as follows: